oneapi-src/oneAPI-samples/DirectProgramming/Fortran/CombinationalLogic/openmp-primes/README.md

 # `OpenMP Primes` Samples
-This sample is designed to illustrate how to use the OpenMP* API with the Intel&reg; Fortran Compiler.
+This sample is designed to illustrate how to use the OpenMP* API with the Intel® Fortran Compiler.

 This program finds all primes in the first 40,000,000 integers, the number of 4n+1 primes, and the number of 4n-1 primes in the same range.